Can thermal quantum Gibbs states approve as quantum equilibrium states?: Results and Discussion

 Let us now consider the entropy function in such a situation.
 After the decoherence process, entropy tends to the following constant value

 For large values of $\bar{n}$ (at high temperatures, or more precisely, low $\Omega/T$), the entropy value approaches $1$.
-When a system is in a completely mixed state with equal probabilities of its eigenvectors, the entropy has a maximum value, which for the two-dimensional Hilbert state is $1$.
+When a system is in a thermal state with equal probabilities of its eigenvectors (completely mixed state), the entropy has a maximum value, which for the two-dimensional Hilbert state is $1$.
 FIG. \ref{IE} shows us that the decoherence makes this possible that the system has a chance to be found in another state (i.e., $\vert0\rangle$) too since both detectors have the same chance to click when the decoherence process is completed.
 Yet, when $\Omega/T$ is large enough, $S(t\rightarrow\infty)$ is far from $1$ and the state of the system is not completely mixed, as is described by the interference pattern equation (\ref{ip}).
-Even after the decoherence process is completed, high values of $\Omega/T$ cause the interference pattern appear, due to the term "$\frac{-1}{2\bar{n}+1}\sin(Pd)$".
-This is interesting because we have the classical perception of a thermalized state.
-During decoherence the state goes into a thermalization process and ended in a mixed thermalized state which called classical because it loses its quantum properties and has no coherency itself.
-Thus, we have no expectation to see any coherency in the system.
-However, it seems that the state of the system measuring in different basis may cause it shows some coherency that is in contrast with the classical interpretation of the thermalized state \cite{Jeo,Jeo2}.
-This indeed changes our attitude about the meaning of decoherence as the quantum-to-classical transition.
+Even after the decoherence process is completed, high values of $\Omega/T$ cause the interference pattern to appear, due to the term "$\frac{-1}{2\bar{n}+1}\sin(Pd)$".
+This is interesting because we have the perception that an equilibrium state can be described by a thermal state with classical behavior.
+Traditionally, during decoherence, we expect that the state goes into a thermalization process and ended in a mixed thermalized state as an equilibrium state and loses its coherence (interprets as a quantum to classical transition).
+Thus, we do not expect to see any coherence in the system.
+However, the observation of interference fringes after the decoherence process reveals that the system is coherent still, which is in contrast with the classical interpretation of the equilibrium state. \cite{Jeo,Jeo2}.
+This indeed changes our attitude about the thermalized state as a quantum state in equilibrium.
 Somehow, this shows that the system affected by the environment keeps some of its quantum properties.
-So, it seems that actually, the maximization of the entropy happens during the decoherence process.
+So, it seems that actually, the maximization of the entropy leads the system to a new equilibrium state that cannot always be described by Gibbs states.

-For investigating the system coherency in this setup, one can use the distillable coherence $C_d(\varrho)$ as a quantifier \cite{Win}.
+For investigating the system coherence in this setup, one can use the distillable coherence $C_d(\varrho)$ as a quantifier \cite{Win}.
 The distillable coherence is the optimum number of maximally coherent states which can be obtained from a state $\varrho$ using incoherent operations.
 It has been shown that the distillable coherence can simply write as \cite{Win,Str}

 where $\Xi[\varrho]=\sum_{i=0}^{d-1}\vert i\rangle\langle i\vert\varrho\vert i\rangle\langle i\vert$ is the dephasing operator.
 In the case of the density matrix, $\rho$ mentioned in equation \eqref{c1-fdm}, for the entropy of the dephased density matrix we have